andrewjamesbibby/gulp-boilerplate/README.md

 # gulp-boilerplate
 Basic starting point for using gulp

+Basic instructions to work with these files:

+1/ Clone this repo to local machine ``` https://github.com/andrewjamesbibby/gulp-boilerplate.git  ```
+2/ Install all node modules ``` npm install ```
+3/ Build distribution files ``` gulp build ``` This will combine all css/js into single files and cache bust, and move all files to a newly created 'dist' folder.
+This folder holds the production files.
+4/ To develop the files further, make changes in the 'src' folder and when ready run ``` gulp build ``` again for a new build.
-To start run ``` npm install ``` This will install all node modules.
-In development run ``` gulp watch ``` to compile any scss and activate browser live reload.
+5/ In development run ``` gulp watch ``` to compile any scss and activate browser live reload on the fly.

-To create a build run ``` gulp build ``` this will create a dist folder where the fully built files will be placed.